PTI negotiating team visits Adiala jail, consults with party founder

-RAWALPINDI: The PTI’s negotiating committee’s meeting with the PTI’s founder has been underway in Adiala Jail, ARY News reported on Sunday.
+RAWALPINDI: The PTI’s negotiating committee’s meeting with the PTI’s founder Imran Khan has been underway in Adiala Jail, ARY News reported on Sunday.

 Chief Minister Khyber Pakhtunkhwa Ali Amin Gandapur, Allama Nasir Abbas, Hamid Raza, Omar Ayub and Asad Qaiser are attending the meeting.
 While two members of the negotiating team Hamid Khan and Salman Akram Raja could not reach Adiala jail.